Our 6 Step Guide to Knocking in Your Cricket Bat

 oiling your cricket bat

-The below image shows colour difference once the oil has been rubbed in.
-You can see where I have stopped oiling, making sure I don't oil around the splice area.
+The below image shows the colour difference once the oil has been rubbed in.
+You can see where I have stopped oiling, ensuring I don't oil around the splice area.

 Finished oiling cricket bat